cat's eye chrysoberyl - Sri Lankacat's eye chrysoberyl - Sri Lanka

 chrysoberyl - Myanmar

-Facetable chrysoberyl is known up to several hundred carats, and cat's eyes of similar size have also been found.
+Facetable non-chatoyant chrysoberyl rough occurs in sizes up to several hundred carats.
+Cat's eye rough of similar size has also been found.

 Faceted gems over 40-50 carats are very rare.
 The world's largest cut cat's eye is "The Eye of The Lion," a dark, greenish yellow 465-ct oval cabochon, cut from a piece of Sri Lankan rough weighing over 700 carats.